trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 ```

 The project sends the deployment transaction to the connected wallet, which must approve the transaction and pay the related fees.
-The SDK stores the address of the contract as `TezosManager.Instance.Tezos.TokenContract.Address`.
+The SDK stores the address of the contract as [`TokenContract.address`](../../reference/unity/TokenContract).

 ## Creating tokens